p2-inc/examples/frameworks/remix/README.md

 You can start editing the page by modifying `app/routes/_index.tsx`.
 The page auto-updates as you edit the file.

-# Phase Two React Example
+# Phase Two Remix Example

 All Auth related items are in [auth.server.ts](./app/services/auth.server.ts).
 This example leverages [remix-auth](https://github.com/sergiodxa/remix-auth) and [remix-keycloak](https://github.com/marsmars0x01/remix-keycloak) to provide hook and HOC support.